MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 This setting makes users confirm that they want to delete files in the cloud when they delete a large number of synced files.

 If you enable this setting, a warning always appears when users delete a large number of synced files.
-If a user does not confirm a delete operation within 7 days, the files are not deleted.
+If a user doesn't confirm a delete operation within seven days, the files are not deleted.

 If you disable or do not configure this setting, users can choose to hide the warning, and always delete files in the cloud.